Table of Contents

 - Is there anything I can do at home to help treat my child’s intoeing?

-- Is it safe for my child to run/jump/etc.?
-What kinds of activities are ok?
+- Is it safe for my child to run, jump, etc.?
+What kinds of activities are okay?

-- Will intoeing cause any long-term problems for my child?
+- Will intoeing cause long-term problems for my child?

 Copyright © American Academy of Family Physicians